navapbc/template-application-flask/docs/app/README.md

 ## VSCode Remote Attach Container Debugging

-The API can be run in debug mode that allows for remote attach debugging (currently only supporting VSCode) to the container.
+The API can be run in debug mode that allows for remote attach debugging (currently only supported from VSCode) to the container.

 - Requirements: